Pear-Juice/ATLS-GD-FarmerSurvivor/README.md

 Step 12: Make enemies get pushed back on hit (15m)

 Step 13: Make traps which kill enemies
+Step 15: Fix bugs and finishing touches (15m)

 ----------------------------

 Bugs:
-Fix gun rotating towards center of the world
+---Fix gun rotating towards center of the world
-Knockback is very not smooth for the player
+---Knockback is very not smooth for the player

 ----------------------------